 Regular ongoing assessments of concepts taught to ensure the student is provided with instruction, resources and activities at the right level.

-Further explanation and examples of structured synthetic phonics programs can be found in Appendix 3.
+Further explanation and examples of structured synthetic phonics programs can be found in Appendices 3 and Appendices 4.

 Beware of snake oil salesmen and spin doctors